Domain vs Hosting: Definition and Differences

 Once you have purchased the domain name, complete the domain registration by accessing the Home section on your hPanel and clicking the Setup button.
 It will direct you to the Domain Order Setup page, where you’ll be required to fill in the domain registration details.

 Finally, claim your domain name’s ownership through the verification email sent to your registered email address.

 Make sure to complete this process within 15 days, or your domain name will be suspended.
 To activate it after this period, locate the email and verify your contact information.

 What Is Web Hosting?

 Web hosting services allow you to publish the website on the internet.
-In other words, hosting providers will rent a portion of their web server to store your website’s files and data.
+If you buy a hosting service from a provider, you will have a portion of their web servers to store your website’s files and data.

 Whenever someone types in your website’s domain name, your web hosting provider will be responsible for sending its content to the visitor.